 A January morning, 1966: at a desk near the piano at the front of the hall, I turned the first page of the test paper.
 Inside were shapes and symbols, the like of which I’d never seen before; row upon row of odd one out and next in sequence questions.
-Before the test was over I’d got the grasp of it, but it was too late by then.
+Before the test was over I’d got the gist of it, but it was too late by then.

 Graham Wilson (Class 4/1) on the Eleven Plus: “At school I was fairly quiet and just got on with it; at home I lived in fear of my father.
 It was interesting to read Paul Parker’s comments about the 11 plus; that he received no preparation and just turned up.
 My experience was totally different.
 My father actually coached me after school, so that I would pass.
 He wanted me to have the start in life he never had; I can’t criticise him for that but, at the time, it seemed unduly harsh.”